Is your child ready for a cell phone? Take this quiz to find out.

 • The charity doesn’t appear on official sites like Charity Navigator or the BBB Wise Giving Alliance.

-Take action: Protect your whole family from the risks of identity theft and fraud with Aura’s $1,000,000 in identity theft insurance.
+Protect your whole family from the risks of identity theft and fraud.
+Every Aura plan includes $1,000,000 in identity theft insurance, 24/7 U.S.-based support, and protection against scams and hacking.
 Try Aura free for 14 days to see if it’s right for you.

 How To Prevent Senior Citizen Scams